 Read more about the future of cricket technology here:

 Cricket is a sport steeped in tradition.
 Making changes to the rules that have been in place for a long time is not taken lightly.
 Over the years cricket has incorporated into the game a few of the latest technological advances available.
-There have been some rejections of technology, such as the use of aluminum cricket bats, but generally the ICC have been rightly cautious about making changes to the game that will impact the players and spectators.
-To know more about cricket technology, read the article:
+There have been some rejections of technology, such as the use of aluminum cricket bats, but generally, the ICC has been rightly cautious about making changes to the game that will impact the players and spectators.
+To know more about cricket technology, Click here.

 After months of lockdown across continents, to curb the spread of the novel coronavirus, sport is finally, and slowly, starting to make a comeback – starting with the German Bundesliga on 16 May.
 Even Italy and Spain have allowed their football leagues to let clubs start training.